 With the constantly increasing expectations of customers, providing 24/7 support is no more a choice.
-Instead, it has become a need of the hour, indispensable to survive the intense competition existing in the business ecosystem.
+Instead, it has become the need of the hour, indispensable to survive in the business world.

 Does Your Company Really Need to Provide 24/7 Customer Support?

 While 24-hour customer support may be a good thing to have, it may not be necessary for every company.
-Since 24/7 support requires investment, companies must be able to justify the value that such a move would bring to the business.
+Since 24×7 service requires investment, companies must be able to justify the value that such a move would bring to the business.

 Here are scenarios that warrant switching to 24/7 customer support: